simon-forman/Literature-as-Markdown/README.md

 [[Bibliography Catalogue]]
 Important Note!
 These files are meant to be used in [Obsidian.md](https://obsidian.md/), the WikiLinks are not functional on Github.

+> [!attention] JSYK
+>  I’m not a developer.
+The main purpose of this project is for me to learn git and GitHub.

 ***
 ## Properties